garylirocks/quickrefs/microsoft-defender-for-cloud.markdown

 - Allows you to specify a Logic App to trigger for security alerts, security recommendations, and regulatory compliance changes
 - There are built-in policies to deploy this automatically for each subscription
   - You specify the what alerts to target by alert name and severity

+## DevOps security

+- Intended for security teams
+- Supports ADO, GitHub, GitLab
+- Can integrate with workflow automations to send alerts

+Capabilities:

+- Code, secrets, and open-source dependency scanning
+  - Via GitHub Advanced Security for Azure DevOps
+  - Recurring every 24 hours
+  - Resources scanned: Repos, Builds, Service Connections, Variable Groups, Secure Files, Organizations
+- Security of IaC and container image templates
+  - Via the Microsoft Security DevOps extension
+- Add pull request annotations (only supports ADO)
+  - Requires Defender CSPM plan enabled

+To onboard ADO organizations, you'll need to

+- Create a connector resource in Azure (`Microsoft.Security/securityconnectors`)
+  - The connector makes API calls to ADO (counts agains the global rate limit)
+- This installs extensions to your ADO organizations:
+  - `Microsoft Security DevOps`
+  - `Microsoft Defender for DevOps Container Mapping`
+- Permissions:
+  - "Contributor" in Azure to create the connector resource
+  - "Project Collection Administrator" on target ADO organizations
+  - "Basic" access level in the ADO organization
+  - "Third-party application access via OAuth" must be set to "On" on for each Azure DevOps organization
+- To read the DevOps security posture assessments, a user needs "Security Reader" on the connector resources